Skip To Content

 Feature layer template files

-ArcGIS for AutoCAD provides tools to import feature layer definitions along with default symbology within your drawing.
+ArcGIS for AutoCAD provides tools to import feature layer definitions along with default symbology in your drawing.
 Esri-provided feature layer template files provide you with access to industry-standard GIS data schemas.

 Document feature layers from feature layer template files

 Once the adding of the feature layer template file is confirmed, the included document feature layer definitions will be added to the current drawing session according to the contents of the chosen file.
 Default AutoCAD layers with predefined layer symbology will also be added to the drawing.
-Point feature layers will have a supplied AutoCAD block applied to the point feature layer.
+Point or multipoint feature layers may have a AutoCAD block applied to the feature layer.
 Block symbols added by the Esri data template will be sized according to the units of the drawing.
 You can use the AutoCAD units command to manipulate the units of your AutoCAD drawing.

-You can assign a different default symbol to the new point feature layers using any of the assign symbol tools from the Esri Contents user interface or the Esri_FeatureLayer command.
+You can assign a different default symbol to the new point or multipoint feature layers or hatching options for polygon layers using any of the assign symbol tools from the Esri Contents pane or the Esri_FeatureLayer command.
 Creating feature layers from the template file will add the definition of the feature layer to the drawing including its attribute field definitions.

-You can use the feature layer properties user interface to modify the field definitions or other aspects of the feature layer such as the definition query.
+You can use the Feature Layer Properties dialog box to modify the field definitions or other aspects of the feature layer such as the definition query.

 Note:

-Modifying the layer property values of the definition query is one way to apply the schema of a feature layer from a template file but have it point to one of your existing AutoCAD layers.
+Modifying the layer property values of a definition query is one way to apply the schema of a feature layer from a template file and have it instead use one of your existing AutoCAD layers.

 Create customized feature layer template files

-Feature layer template files are composed of a AutoCAD DWT file, an optional PNG thumbnail image that is displayed in the gallery of the Create tab of the Add Data user interface, and an optional TXT file that includes the description notes for the template file.
-All DWT files located in the ...\Contents\Templates folder of the ArcGIS for AutoCAD application's install directory will be listed in the gallery.
-Thumbnail images and text descriptions found in a PNG files and TXT files that have a matching name will be included in the gallery of the Create tab of the Add Data user interface.
+Feature layer template files are composed of an AutoCAD DWT file, an optional PNG file thumbnail image that is displayed in the gallery of the Create tab of the Add Data dialog box, and an optional TXT file that includes the description notes for the template file.
+All DWT files located in the ...\Contents\Templates folder of the ArcGIS for AutoCAD application's installation directory will be listed in the gallery.
+Thumbnail images and text descriptions found in PNG files and TXT files that have a matching name will be included in the gallery of the Create tab of the Add Data dialog box.

 Document feature layer definitions included in the provided DWT file will be copied to the current drawing.
-This includes any point feature layers with applied block symbols and the referenced block symbol definition.
+This includes any point or multipoint feature layers with applied block symbols and the referenced block symbol definition, or polygon layers with hatching options.
 Any referenced AutoCAD layers in the template drawing not already defined in the current drawing and their layer properties will be added to the current AutoCAD drawing when the feature layer template file is used to create feature layers.

 Standard AutoCAD template files for use with ArcGIS for AutoCAD